Distance to Salzburg Airport: 74km

 Going was a smaller resort but a number of upmarket hotel development projects have taken place in this area and, with its own access to the SkiWelt, it deserves as much consideration as its bigger neighbour.

-The hotels listed below are all have an official rating of four stars or above.
-Those who are looking for something a little more homely or a different type of accommodation might like to use the neighbouring search box, which checks availability for all of the resort.
+The hotels individually listed below are all have an official rating of four stars or above.
+Those who are looking for something a little more homely or a different type of accommodation might like to use this search box, which checks availability for all of the resort.